 Snow Fleas???
 Yep, They’re A Thing In North Dakota!

 As it turns out, Snow fleas are not fleas at all.
 They are arthropods, and they do not consume blood from animals or humans.
-According to the SDSU Extension, Snow fleas are not even technically an insect, they're a type of springtail.
+According to the SDSU Extension, Snow fleas are not even technically insects, they're a type of springtail.
 (Closely related though)

 So how do Snow fleas survive our harsh North Dakota winters?
-Their blood is basically like anti-freeze.
-Now that we have some snow, I'll have to look around the lawn for these little buggers.
+Their blood is basically like an anti-freeze.
+We have plenty of snow, I'll have to look around the lawn for these little buggers when it warms up.
 Now I'm curious.